Dinarauz/E-commerce-Conversion-Funnel-Analysis---BigQuery-SQL-Project-/README.md

 **What I'm solving:** Identifying the specific drop-off points in the conversion funnel and quantifying the revenue impact of fixing them.

-## What I found:
-1. Only 1.4% of visitors actually end up buying something (which is kind of low!)
+## Key Insights:
+1. Massive drop-off at product view - 67% of visitors never even look at a product page
+2. Mobile is broken - Mobile converts at 0.99% vs desktop's 1.73% (43% worse)
-2. 74.84% of people who add items to cart don't complete the purchase (huge problem)
+3. Cart abandonment crisis - 74.84% of people who add items don't complete purchase
-3. Mobile users convert 43% worse than desktop users - meaning there must be something wrong with the mobile experience.
+4. Direct traffic converts best - 2.3% conversion rate vs 0.8% for social media
+5. Checkout is the killer - We lose 41% of users between cart and starting checkout

+## Business Recommendations
+1. **Need to fix mobile experience immediately**
+   • Mobile is 42% of traffic but only 23% of revenue
+   • We need to focus on site speed and simplified navigation
+2. **Simplify checkout process**
+   • Reduce from 5 steps to 2-3 steps
+   • Add guest checkout option (no forced account creation)

 ## The Numbers:
-1. Total Sessions : 903,653
+1. **Total Sessions:** 903,653
-2. Unique Visitors: 714,167
+2. **Unique Visitors:** 714,167
-3. Purchases: 9,988 people
+3. **Purchases:** 9,988 people
-5. Total Revenue: $4.98 M
+5. **Total Revenue:** $4.98 M

 ## Funnel Analysis Overview
 All Visitors        → 714,167 (100%)    ← Everyone who visited